componentjs/spec/component.json/specifications.md

   A `*` wildcard dependency will try the following:

   1. Use a version already included in the build
-  2. Use the latest tag release
+  2. Use the highest semantic version tag
-  3. Use the the main branch
+  3. Use the the main branch, usually `master`

   Each reference can be: